TianQi-777/TrajectoryErrorCalculationAndDrawing/README.md

 ## Additional Prerequisites for this demo
 **Pangolin**
-We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and interface.
+Use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and interface.
 Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.

 **Sophus**
-We use [Sophus](https://github.com/strasdat/Sophus) for Lie groups commonly used for 2d and 3d geometric problems.
+Use [Sophus](https://github.com/strasdat/Sophus) for Lie groups commonly used for 2d and 3d geometric problems.
 Dowload and install instructions can be found at: https://github.com/strasdat/Sophus.

 ## Build and Run